Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 - Vast array of security features

-Deserving of all the praise, NordVPN is the best VPN for Mac devices in 2022 for a number of reasons.
+Topping our list, NordVPN is the best VPN for Mac devices in 2022 for a number of reasons.
 This security giant provides military-grade encryption and most recently, Siri support, which is ideal for Apple fans.
 Its desktop app is also simple and clean, which pairs well with Mac designs.
 The NordVPN app is also easy to configure and comes with features like “Onion over VPN” and Double VPN for added security.

 From our tests, NordVPN delivered lightning-fast speeds and is a powerful streaming service capable of unblocking sites like Netflix, BBC iPlayer, and Hulu.
 In addition, NordVPN includes two kill switches, WebRTC and DNS leak protection, so you don’t have to worry about any of your data getting into the wrong hands (i.e. your ISP or hackers).
 One subscription comes with 6 simultaneous connections, so you can test it out on multiple devices and see how it fits into your routine.

 For more in-depth information, read our NordVPN Review.